kaby76/AntlrVSIX/Trash/readme.md

 reads commands from stdin one line at a time until `quit` or the end-of-file is read.

+## Result Sets -- the data passed between commands

+A *result set* is a JSON serialization of:

+* A set of parse tree nodes.
+* Parser information related to the parse tree nodes.
+* Lexer information related to the parse tree nodes.
+* The name of the input corresponding to the parse tree nodes.
+* The input text corresponding to the parse tree nodes.

+Most commands in Trash, e.g., "." or "xgrep", read and/or write result sets and perform an operation on the result set.
+Other commands in Trash, e.g., "wc", "cat", or "echo", are standard character-orient data passed.
+At the end of executing the command, either is just printed to stdout.

 ## Commands of Trash

 See [this list](https://github.com/kaby76/AntlrVSIX/blob/master/Trash/doc/commands.md) of commands available in Trash.